PNNL-m-q/lipidimea/docs/source/lipids.rst

 ``LipidIMEA.lipids``
 =======================================
-This module defines the ``Lipid`` class and subclass(es) that are used to represent individual lipid species.
+This subpackage defines the ``Lipid`` class and subclass(es) that are used to represent individual lipid species.
 The lipid classification system defined and used by LIPID MAPS is used in this package:

 * https://www.lipidmaps.org/data/classification/LM_classification_exp.php